mattpe/wbma/docs/w1-http.md

 1. Save [test.json](./assets/test.json) into 'assets' folder of your project.
 1. Create new interface 'Pic'
     - add folder 'interfaces' to 'src', create new file there 'pic.ts'
-    - move Pic-class to pic.ts and convert it to [array type interface](http://techfunda.com/howto/1079/array-and-class-types-interfaces)
+    - move Pic-class to pic.ts and convert it to [interface](http://masteringionic.com/blog/2018-06-24-understanding-typescript-interfaces/)
 1. Import HttpClientModule in app.module.ts
 1. In HomePage component, inject HttpClient to constructor and create a method which fetches 'test.json' file either with GET or POST
     - Example